agarwalsarthak121/web_crawlers/README.md

 imdb_pynotify.py

->>Before using this script clear your clipborad using this terminal command.
+>>Before using this script install xclip program on your system(needed to clear the clipboard)

-$ sudo apt-get install xclip
+>>$ sudo apt-get install xclip

-$ echo -n | xclip -selection clipboard
-Now just run this script and as soon as you copy the name of any movie/tv series it will automatically display the rating and summary of that movie through desktop notification.
+>>Now just run this script and as soon as you copy the name of any movie/tv series it will automatically display the rating and summary of that movie through desktop notification.

 manga_down_v2.py